1. Pre-MBA Courses

 Electronic Commerce (SPE-COMME)

-The course introduces students to marketing applications of electronic information technology and communication technologies and to the impact of these technologies in the marketplace.
-Students examine how these technologies offer opportunities for changing the 5p’s of the marketing function: people, product, price, place, and promotion.
-The course also examines the forces that counter the E-marketing revolution.
+The course will introduce students to marketing applications of electronic information technology and communication technologies and to the impact of these technologies in the marketplace.
+Students will examine how these technologies offer opportunities for changing many aspects of the marketing function: people, product, price, place, and promotion.
+At the same time, the course will examine forces that are countering the E- marketing revolution.

 Financial Engineering (SPFINENG)